Authentura/codectrl-python-logger/README.md

-codeCTRL (python)
+CodeCTRL (python)
 ===============

-A python library for the [codeCTRL](https://github.com/pwnCTRL/codeCTRL) logger.
+A python library for the [CodeCTRL](https://github.com/pwnCTRL/CodeCTRL) logger.

-The `codectrl.log` function collects and formats information about the file/function/line of code it got called on and sends it to the codeCTRL server, if available.
+The `codectrl.log` function collects and formats information about the file/function/line of code it got called on and sends it to the CodeCTRL server, if available.

 Installation
 ------------